 If you are interested in a chiropractic adjustment, click here to make your appointment at Denver Upper Cervical Chiropractic.
 We work with our patients to figure out a treatment plan that works for you.

 Before your adjustment, your chiropractor should discuss your treatment level.
-He or she will explain what chiropractic adjustment is required in your case.

 You should not expect any pain during a chiropractic visit.

 The first time you visit a chiropractor, they will likely consult you regarding your overall condition, symptoms, and desired results.
 This consultation may include the following: